brycewray/eleventy_solo/src/posts/2020/04/different-modes-different-code.md

 lastmod: 2020-05-31T22:30:00
 discussionId: "2020-04-different-modes-different-code"
 featured_image: halacious-tZc3vjPCk-Q-unsplash_5184x3456.jpg
-featured_image_alt: "Watercolor art from Web site design process"
+featured_image_alt: "Watercolor art from website design process"
 featured_image_caption: "Image: Halacious; Unsplash"
 ---

 As we all hunker down from [COVID-19](/posts/2020/03/coherence-covid-19), maintaining some degree of sanity occasionally requires one to divert one's mind from this thing.
 At least, that's true for me; and, yes, "sanity" is a relative term when applied to me, but that said&nbsp;.&nbsp;.&nbsp;.

-I like to look at other people's Web site code, partly out of geeky curiosity and partly in search of new and better ways of handling this site.
+I like to look at other people's website code, partly out of geeky curiosity and partly in search of new and better ways of handling this site.
 A few days ago, I began considering a little project that might be both interesting to me and useful to others.

 I still had the private repositories, or *repos*, from this site's time in the [Hugo](https://gohugo.io) and [Gatsby](https://gatsbyjs.org) [static site generators](https://staticgen.com) (SSGs), during last year's "[dance](/posts/2019/12/sorta-strange-ssg-trip)."
 Each was far from ideal, as is sadly true for the repo for this site.
 Still: what if, for the sake of other curious souls, I made those repos public?